k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - `/projects/`
 - `/subjects/`

 Collection discoverability was already fundamentally sound.
-Blog pagination exposed all 793 posts, and the major record indexes exposed their detail pages.
+Blog pagination exposed all 793 published posts, and the major record indexes exposed their detail pages.
 The problem was not that content had disappeared from its indexes; it was that readers arriving on detail pages often lacked a consistent way to understand the collection or move back up its hierarchy.

 ## 2. Weak or inconsistent navigation found